You heard it right, Moms (& Dads) need magic, too!

 Hi.
-I am a mommy of five and I really do like to go to Disneyland by myself.
+I am a mommy of five and I really do LOVE to go to Disneyland by myself.

 Yikes!
 Some people find that very disturbing, others cannot comprehend having fun without their kids at the Parks. (gasp) Am I a bad parent?
 Nope!
 I am a human being that enjoys life just like my little ones.
 While it is sometimes hard for the kids to see me leave, and I usually wonder if I really should go or not, we have had many candid conversations about hopes, dreams, goals, and what we enjoy.
 You can ask any of my children what I love besides their daddy and all of their amazing little selves, and they will tell you – Disney.

 “Some moms like to go to the nail salon and relax, others enjoy serious retail therapy. ”— Me?
 Give me a day with my favorite Mouse.

 After a recent girls’ trip with one of my friends, Amanda, I took note of many things that you can do when you are kid-free.
 It is a totally different experience, it can be really fun, and if you get a chance one day, I would suggest going on an adventure without your littles.
 So, I am listing what I enjoy at the parks by myself, one for each of my kids.
 Here we go!

 5 fun things to do at Disneyland, Kid-Free!

 It’s okay, you don’t have to rush this trip, so relaxing is kind of a given.
 The only you time you should look at a clock, is when you’re in Fantasyland.
 I know, it’s hard to relax with the kids.
 It doesn’t make you crazy for wishing you had more time to just… BE.